angrynarwhal/cs3050-bfs-dfs/README.md

     - `pip install -r requirements.txt`

 # Conceptual Steps Followed by the Programs (Maybe not perfectly; These are Pre-Code Notes):
+0. If you run all 9 python programs, you will generate the powerpoint file included in this repository, along with the `.png` files used to assemble the powerpoint.

 1. Step-by-step buildup:
  - Start with graph construction from the provided input format.
  - Visualize simple graph examples to introduce nodes and edges.